-The National Water Commission (Conagua) acknowledged that there is an overconcession of water rights in Mexico, due to the fact that under the current National Water Law, 517,000 licenses have been granted.
+The National Water Commission (Conagua) acknowledged that there is an overconcession of water rights in Mexico because, under the current National Water Law, 517,000 licenses have been granted.
 From this volume, 70 percent is in the hands of only 2 percent of the permit holders.

 In the country, there is a crisis of equity in all metropolitan areas and municipalities, since access to water flows to the economic power, i.e. to residential and industrial areas, while popular and marginal areas are left adrift.
 From the publication of the 1917 Constitution to 1992, only 2,000 concessions were granted.
 However, since 1992, under the National Water Law still in force, 517,000 concessions have been granted to date.